skmp/nullDC/README.md

 nullDC, a sega dreamcast emulator for win86.

-I moved on to work on my new pet project, reicast, and while nullDC is still a better choice for pc emulation reicast is where the fun is at.
+I moved on to work on my new pet project, reicast, and while nullDC is still a better choice for dreamcast emulation on windows/x86 reicast is where the fun is.

 This is here for archival reasons and reference.